 The rise of sustainable travel has spawned many an eco-friendly travel product, but while most are produced with great intentions, only of a fraction are particularly useful.
 For who is going to cart around a recycled-material laptop case that doesn’t have enough padding?
-Or wear organic travel clothing that’s ugly?
-In the lead-up to an eight-month trip, I’ve been painstakingly researching and testing eco-friendly products worth the space in my backpack.
+Or wear organic travel clothing that creases?
+In the lead-up to a nine-month trip, I’ve been painstakingly researching and testing eco-friendly products worth the space in my backpack.
 Here’s what made the cut…

-Over the past few years I’ve been transitioning my skincare and make-up to natural, sustainable options – better for me, and for the planet.
-Some of my Aussie-made travel faves include Sunbear sunscreen, a natural sunscreen that’s safe for coral reefs and helps to support the plight of endangered sun bears (double win!), Alpine + Sea’s serums and skin waters (which smell like heaven) and Gaia Retreat & Spa’s certified organic Retreatment skin care range.
-I often decant my favourite products into reusable travel-size containers, and I also pack biodegradable cotton buds, face and body wipes, and sanitary products.
+Over the past few years I’ve been transitioning my skincare and make-up to natural, sustainable (and sometimes homemade) options – better for me, and for the planet.
+Some of my Aussie-made travel faves include Sunbear sunscreen, a natural sunscreen that’s safe for coral reefs and helps to support the plight of endangered sun bears (double win!), Alpine + Sea’s serums and skin waters (which smell like heaven) and Gaia Retreat & Spa’s certified organic Retreatment skincare range.
+I often decant my favourite products into reusable travel-size containers, and I also pack plastic-free cotton buds, face and body wipes, and sanitary products.
 Eco-friendly menstrual products like the Diva Cup aren’t for me, but many lady travellers swear by them.
-I prefer to use natural insect repellants (oil of lemon eucalyptus is a goodie), but as the science says DEET is the most effective, I don’t mess around when dengue fever and malaria are a risk.
+I prefer to use natural insect repellants (there are some great mozzie-repelling tips in this blog by Tips Bulletin), but as science says DEET is the most effective, I don’t mess around when dengue fever and malaria are a risk.
 Many people think DEET is toxic, but despite the fact that it stinks and can melt plastic, it’s actually quite safe.

 Sustainable travel clothing